-The WAPP Secretariat, CI-ENERGIES and LEC therefore intend to undertake a project that shall comprise the construction of a 225 kV double circuit high voltage transmission line from San Pedro in Côte d'Ivoire to Buchanan in Liberia passing through Tiboto in Côte d'Ivoire as well as Greenville in Liberia with associated high voltage substations.
-This project, which would greatly facilitate the power exchanges among the countries in the West Africa sub-region, is known as the 225 kV WAPP Côte d'Ivoire - Liberia Interconnection Reinforcement Project.
+The WAPP Secretariat, TCN, CEB, GRIDCo and CI-ENERGIES therefore intend to undertake a project that shall comprise the construction of a 330 kV double circuit high voltage transmission line from Shiroro in Nigeria to Ferkéssedougou in Côte d'Ivoire passing through Zungeru and Kainji in Nigeria as well as Parakou in Benin, Kara in Togo and Yendi and Tamale in Ghana, with associated high voltage substations.
+This project, which would greatly facilitate the power exchanges among the countries in the West African sub-region, is known as the 330 kV Nigeria - Benin - Togo - Ghana - Côte d'Ivoire Double Circuit Median Interconnection Project.

-As part of social mitigation measures and to increase acceptability, the project also envisages to provide electricity to all eligible villages/towns/communities that are 5-km on each side of the line corridor
+As part of social mitigation measures and to increase acceptability, the project also envisages to provide electricity to all eligible villages/towns/communities that are 5-km on each side of the line corridor.

-The project, which shall be executed in Côte d'Ivoire and Liberia, shall indicatively result in the following among others:
+The project, which would be executed in Nigeria, Benin, Togo, Ghana and Côte d'Ivoire, shall indicatively result in the following among others:

-- Construction of approximately 650 km of 225 kV high voltage double circuit transmission line; - Extension of/or the construction of a new high voltage substation at San Pedro (Côte d'Ivoire) or environ: - Extension of/or the construction of a new high voltage substation at Tiboto (Côte d'Ivoire) or environ; - Extension of/or the construction of a new high voltage substation at Greenville (Liberia) or environ; - Extension of/or the construction of a new high voltage substation at Buchanan (Liberia) or environ: - Installation of SCADA and fibre optic systems (OPGW); - Electrification of eligible communities/villages along the line route of the project and around substations; - Installation of compensation and synchronization equipment if required; - Reinforcements of the networks of the involved WAPP Member Utilities CI-ENERGIES (Cote d'Ivoire) and LEC (Liberia) if necessary.
+- Construction of approximately 1,600 km of 330 kV high voltage double circuit transmission line: - Extension of/or the construction of a new high voltage substation at Shiroro (Nigeria) or environ; - Extension of/or the construction of a new high voltage substation at Zungeru (Nigeria) or environ; - Extension of/or the construction of a new high voltage substation at Kainji (Nigeria) or environ: - Extension of/or the construction of a new high voltage substation at Parakou (Benin) or environ: - Extension of / or the construction of a new high voltage substation in Kara (Togo) or environ; - Extension of / or the construction of a new high voltage substation in Yendi (Ghana) or environ: - Extension of / or the construction of a new high voltage substation in Tamale (Ghana) or environ; - Extension of / or the construction of a new high voltage substation in Ferkéssedougou (Côte d'Ivoire ) or environ; - Installation of SCADA and fibre optic systems (OPGW); - Electrification of eligible communities/villages along the line route of the project and around substations; - Installation of compensation and synchronization equipment if required; - Reinforcements of the networks of the involved WAPP Member Utilities TCN (Nigeria), CEB (Togo-Benin), GRIDCo (Ghana), and CI-ENERGIES (Cote d'Ivoire) if necessary.

-The project is at the conceptualization stage and requires a Line Route and ESIA Study to be carried out in line with national requirements and the latest relevant Guidelines of Funding Agencies such as the World Bank, African Development Bank, Agence Française de Développement, European Union Directives, and the KfW.
+The project is at the conceptualization stage and requires a Line Route and ESIA Study to be carried out in line with national requirements and the latest relevant Guidelines of Funding Agencies such as the World Bank, European Union Directives, African Development Bank, Agence Française de Developpement, and Kredietanstalt für Wiederaufbau (KfW).
 In cases of contradiction, the most stringent requirements shall apply.

-The Consultant shall work very closely with the WAPP Secretariat, CI-ENERGIES and LEC to assess the suitability of the existing substations to accommodate the project, determine the optimal locations for the new substations and an optimal routing for the Transmission Line.
+The Consultant shall work very closely with the WAPP Secretariat, TCN, CEB, GRIDCo and CI-ENERGIES to determine the optimal locations for the substations and an optimal routing for the Transmission Line.
 All work related to the identification and selection of the line route and substations as well as the other parts of the scope of work shall be deemed to have been included in the Technical and Financial Proposals of the Consultant.

-The WAPP Secretariat shall prepare a Feasibility Study and Preparation of Bidding Documents separately by a different Consultant, but in parallel with the Line Route and Environmental and Social Impact Assessment Study.
+The WAPP Secretariat shall prepare a Feasibility Study and Preparation of Bidding Documents separately by a different Consultant, but in parallel with the Line route and

+Environmental and Social Impact Assessment Studies.
 Close collaboration between the Consultants implementing the two (2) studies is required for the conduct of the study given that among others, the Report on the Provisional Line Route shall be an input into the Feasibility Study.